liballeg/allegro5/readme_a5.txt

 - exnew_mouse - Uses mouse polling to show a cursor
 - exnew_mouse_events - Uses the new event system to show a mouse cursor
 - exnew_resize - Demonstrates windows resized with code

+Remember that some examples look for data files in the current directory, so if you used an external build directory you will need to change into the examples directory and specify the path to the example in the build directory, e.g.

+$ cd examples
+$ ../Build/examples/exnew_mouse_events